CChongQ/ECE297---Communication-and-Design/README.md

-# ECE297---Communication-and-Design
+# Communication and Design - Interactive Travel Map
-Designed and implemented a large software project in a team using C++
+Designed and implemented a large offline map  in a team using C++

 # Project Details
 - Map Funtion:
    - Find shortest path between two locations